pine trees

 How is a Complaint Filed?

 Complaints will not be accepted verbally.
-All complaints must be in writing and the form must be filled out completely.
+All complaints must be in writing and the forms must be filled out completely.

 What Happens Once I’ve Filed a Written Complaint?